Beat Generation: Literary legacy

 Among the emerging novelists of the 1960s and 1970s, a few were closely connected with Beat writers, most notably Ken Kesey (One Flew Over the Cuckoo's Nest).
 Though they had no direct connection, other writers considered the Beats to be a major influence, including Thomas Pynchon (Gravity's Rainbow) and Tom Robbins (Even Cowgirls Get the Blues).

 William S. Burroughs is considered a forefather of postmodern literature; he also inspired the cyberpunk genre.

-One-time Beat writer LeRoi Jones/Amiri Baraka helped initiate the Black Arts movement.
+One-time Beat writer LeRoi Jones/Amiri Baraka helped initiate the Black Arts Movement.

-As there was focus on live performance among the Beats, many Slam poets have claimed to be influenced by the Beats.
+As there was a focus on live performance among the Beats, many slam poets have claimed to be influenced by the Beats.
 Saul Williams, for example, cites Allen Ginsberg, Amiri Baraka, and Bob Kaufman as major influences.

 The Postbeat Poets are direct descendants of the Beat Generation.
 Their association with or tutelage under Ginsberg at The Naropa University's Jack Kerouac School of Disembodied Poetics and later at Brooklyn College stressed the social-activist legacy of the Beats and created its own body of literature.
-Known authors are Anne Waldman, Antler, Andy Clausen, David Cope, Eileen Myles, Eliot Katz, Paul Beatty, Sapphire, Lesléa Newman, Jim Cohn, Thomas R. Peters, Jr. (poet and owner of beat book shop), Sharon Mesmer, Randy Roark, Josh Smith, David Evans.
+Known authors are Anne Waldman, Antler, Andy Clausen, David Cope, Eileen Myles, Eliot Katz, Paul Beatty, Sapphire, Lesléa Newman, Jim Cohn, Thomas R. Peters Jr. (poet and owner of beat book shop), Sharon Mesmer, Randy Roark, Josh Smith, and David Evans.

 Rock and pop music

 The Beats had a pervasive influence on rock and roll and popular music, including the Beatles, Bob Dylan and Jim Morrison.
 The Beatles spelled their name with an "a" partly as a Beat Generation reference, and John Lennon was a fan of Jack Kerouac.
 The Beatles even put Beat writer William S. Burroughs on the cover of their album Sgt.
 Pepper's Lonely Hearts Club Band.
-Ginsberg later met and became friends of members of the Beatles, and Paul McCartney played the drums, guitar, Hammond organ, and maracas on Ginsberg's album Ballad of the Skeletons.

 Ginsberg was a close friend of Bob Dylan and toured with him on the Rolling Thunder Revue in 1975.
-Dylan cites Ginsberg and Kerouac as major influences.
+Dylan cites Ginsberg and other Beats as major influences.

 Jim Morrison cites Kerouac as one of his biggest influences, and fellow Doors member Ray Manzarek has said "We wanted to be beatniks."
 In his book Light My Fire: My Life with The Doors, Manzarek also writes "I suppose if Jack Kerouac had never written On the Road, The Doors would never have existed."
 Michael McClure was also a friend of members of The Doors, at one point touring with Manzarek.

 Ginsberg was a friend of Ken Kesey's Merry Pranksters, a group of which Neal Cassady was a member, which also included members of the Grateful Dead.
 In the 1970s, Burroughs was a friend of Mick Jagger, Lou Reed, David Bowie, and Patti Smith.

 The musical group Steely Dan is named after a steam-powered dildo in Burroughs' Naked Lunch.
 British progressive rock band Soft Machine is named after Burroughs' novel The Soft Machine.